dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 And to see how many cycles the deployment cost, run `dfx wallet balance` again.

 #### 4. Remove all controllers other than the SNS from the dapp canister(s)
-Remove yourself, as well as any other developers, from the list of controllers that the dapp canister(s) have.
+Remove yourself, as well as any other developers, from the list of controllers that the dapp canister(s) have and add the SNS root canister as their controllers.
 Note that without this, the next step will fail.

 Using the identity `developer-identity`, run this command for every canister that is part of your dapp: